hmyuuu/kirin/docs/index.md

 More specifically, we want to rewrite the program such that, everytime we encounter a `Eat` statement, we insert a `NewFood` statement, and `Nap` after `Eat`.
 Let's define a rewrite pass that rewrite our `Eat` statement.
-This is done by defining a subclass of [`RewriteRule`][kirin.rewrite.RewriteRule] and implementing the
+This is done by defining a subclass of [`RewriteRule`][kirin.rewrite.abc.RewriteRule] and implementing the
 `rewrite_Statement` method.
 The `RewriteRule` class is a standard Python visitor on Kirin's IR.